metaer/curl-wrapper-bundle/README.md

 composer require metaer/curl-wrapper-bundle
 ```

+If you use Symfony 4 with symfony flex - that's all</br>
 If you use Symfony 2 or 3 (without symfony flex), add to AppKernel.php:
 ``` php
 new \Metaer\CurlWrapperBundle\MetaerCurlWrapperBundle(),